Azure-Samples/jmeter-aci-terraform/README.md

 ### 3. Getting the subscription ID

-If you don't know the subscription ID, you can run the following command throug Azure CLI:
+If you don't know the subscription ID, you can run the following command through Azure CLI:

 ```sh
 az account show
 ```

-It is expected to get the a similar response:
+It is expected to get a similar response:

 ```sh
 {